 in the data headers.
 The parameter

-contains information about the camera geometry which is derived from the design specifications; for HRC we have
+contains information about the camera geometry which is derived from the design specifications; for HRC,

 .
-Note that the arc tangent function must be properly defined; here we use a definition where the result is positive in quadrants I and II, and negative in III and IV.
+Note that the arc tangent function must be properly defined; here, the result is defined as positive in quadrants I and II, and negative in III and IV.

-an effort to determine the impacts of the remaining uncalibrated systematic errors.
-We believe these will cause the fractional polarizations to be uncertain at the one-part-in-ten level (e.g. a 20% polarization has an uncertainty of 2%) for highly polarized sources; and at about the 1% level for weakly polarized targets.
+The full instrumental effects and the above calibration have been modeled together in an effort to determine the impacts of the remaining uncalibrated systematic errors.
+These will cause the fractional polarizations to be uncertain at the one-part-in-ten level (e.g., a 20% polarization has an uncertainty of 2%) for highly polarized sources; and at about the 1% level for weakly polarized targets.
 The position angles will have an uncertainty of about 3°

 .
 (This is in addition to uncertainties which arise from photon statistics in the observer's data.)
-We have checked this calibration against polarized standard stars (~5% polarized) and found it to be reliable within the stated errors.
+This calibration has been checked against polarized standard stars (~5% polarized) and found it to be reliable within the stated errors.
 Better accuracy will require improved models for the mirror and detector properties as well as additional on-orbit data.
-We have not given a calibration for F220W, F250W, or F814W, as we believe these are too unreliable at this time.
+No calibration has been provided for F220W, F250W, or F814W, as they are believed to be too unreliable at this time.
 There is also some evidence of a polarization pathology in the F625W filter, and observers should be cautious of it until the situation is better understood.
-In addition, we have seen one incidence of a 5°
+In addition, one incidence of a 5°

-PA error for F775W, suggesting this waveband is not calibrated as well as the others.
+PA error for F775W has been observed, suggesting this waveband is not calibrated as well as the others.